We Made A Huge Mistake (So You Don’t Have To)

 Now, as we just saw, the exploding chocolate frogs we sell are excellent stocking fillers, Secret Santa presents and so on.

-Our mistake in 2013 was ignoring how much our customers loved hiring our exploding frogs to do those jobs.
+Our mistake in 2013 was overlooking how much our customers loved hiring our exploding frogs to do those jobs.

 That simple little headline is intriguing enough to make lots of people come inside – even if they’ve never bought anything from us before.
 So our footfall fell off a cliff.